 Patients with asthma should be reviewed regularly to monitor their symptom control, risk factors and occurrence of exacerbations, as well as to document the response to any treatment changes.
 For most controller medications, improvement begins within days of initiating treatment, but the full benefit may only be evident after 3-4 months.
 In severe and chronically under-treated disease, it may take longer.
-219
+In the full benefit may only be evident after 3-4 months.